 With introducing Yoga Tune Up® Therapy, I don’t have a choice but to talk about fascia because where ever the therapy balls will roll, they will affect it, and it’s kind of the point.
 They will affect its shape, its elasticity, and its role of connection and protection!
 And on top, if that, it is fascia-nating!

 So what is fascia?

-Fascia is part of one of the body’s 3 connective tissues : hard (bones and cartilage), soft (fascia, tendons and ligaments) and fluid (blood).
+Fascia is part of one of the body’s 3 connective tissues: hard (bones and cartilage), soft (fascia, tendons, and ligaments), and fluid (blood).
 It comes from Latin and means “band”.
 This band of connective tissue is primarily made of collagen and lies beneath the skin.
-It attaches, stabilizes, encloses, and separates muscles, muscles fibers and other internal organs from each other.
-It’s classified by layer as superficial fascia or deep fascia, and by anatomical position as visceral or parietal fascia.
+It attaches, stabilizes, encloses, and separates muscles, muscle fibers, and other internal organs from each other.
+It’s classified by layer as superficial fascia or deep fascia, and by an anatomical position as visceral or parietal fascia.

 Here are a few fascia-nating facts about fascia :

-You want to experience it in real life?
-Come try it during my workshop this week-end!
+Do you want to experience it in real life?
+Come try it during my workshop this weekend!